awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.003.md

 Darkness pressed against the windows.
 After a village with whitewashed houses and a church, the horses slowed, climbing.
 "Eh!
 We're on the moor now," Mrs. Medlock said.

 The carriage lamps showed a rough road through low bushes.
 A wild wind roared around them.
-"It's—it's not the sea, is it?"
+"It's, it's not the sea, is it?"
 Mary asked.

 "No, miles of wild land," Mrs. Medlock answered, "heather and gorse, wild ponies and sheep."